refnx/refnx/doc/installation.rst

 .. _miniconda: https://conda.io/miniconda.html
 .. _github: https://github.com/refnx/refnx

-*refnx* has been tested on Python 2.7, 3.4, 3.5 and 3.6.
-It requires the *numpy, scipy, cython, pandas, emcee* packages to work.
-Additional features require the *pytest, h5py, xlrd, uncertainties, ptemcee, matplotlib* packages.
+*refnx* has been tested on Python 2.7, 3.5, 3.6 and 3.7.
+It requires the *numpy, scipy, cython, pandas* packages to work.
+Additional features require the *pytest, h5py, xlrd, uncertainties, ptemcee, matplotlib, Jupyter,* *ipywidgets, traitlets, tqdm* packages.
 To build the bleeding edge code you will need to have access to a C-compiler to build a couple of Python extensions.
 C-compilers should be installed on Linux.
 On OSX you will need to install Xcode and the command line tools.
 On Windows you will need to install the correct `Visual Studio compiler`_ for your Python version.

 Installation into a *conda* environment